mozilla/extension-workshop/src/content/documentation/manage/retiring-your-extension.md

 2. Publish advice that you're planning to end-of-life your extension.
 Consider the following options to advise people of your intention to take down your extension:

    1. update your extension’s page on addons.mozilla.org (AMO) with its end-of-life timetable.
    2. if your extension is being superseded by another, provide a link to the new extension.
-You could use [`management.onInstalled`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/onInstalled) to listen for installation of the new extension to trigger the removal of the original extension using [`management.uninstallSelf`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf).
+You could use [`management.onInstalled`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/onInstalled) to listen for installation of the new extension to trigger the removal of the original extension using [`management.uninstallSelf`][uninstall-api].
    3. communicate the timetable through social media, forums, or where possible by email.

 3. Publish a final, self-removing version of your extension.
-Use [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf) to cause your extension to uninstall itself.
+Use [`management.uninstallSelf()`][uninstall-api] to cause your extension to uninstall itself.
 Before it does, provide a notice reminding the user about the removal of the extension.
 If your extension is being superseded by another, remember to provide a reminder about the link to the new extension.
 You might offer the user the option to remove the extension now or in a few days time.

 4. Make your AMO listing invisible to prevent new installs.
 To hide your extension’s AMO listing:
    1. open your extension’s listing in AMO.